-What exactly is the calf?
-According to the dictionary – it’s a baby cow – but I hope everyone reading this article already knows we’re not talking about THEM.
-Anatomically speaking, what we refer to as “calf” is actually three muscles: gastrocnemius, soleus and plantaris (yep, a mouthful).
-The three muscles merge through connective tissue in the lower extremity of the leg and connect to the Achilles tendon.
-The main task of the “calf” muscles is to enable forward movement such as walking, running, jumping, by pulling the heel off the ground.
-Usually, when we strain our calf we are referring to the gastrocnemius.
-Muscle fibers tear, due to either excessive elongation either due to fatigue in various degrees.
+What exactly is a calf?
+According to the dictionary, it is a ladybug, but I hope that everyone who reads this article already knows that we are not talking about them.
+Anatomically speaking, what we call a “calf” are actually three muscles: the calf, the sole, and the sole (yes, the mouth).
+The three muscles merge through the connective tissue in the lower extremities of the leg and connect to the Achilles tendon.
+The main task of the “calf” muscles – to ensure forward movement, such as walking, running, jumping, tearing the heel off the ground.
+Usually, when we strain a calf, we mean gastrocnemius.
+Muscle fibers tear due to excessive elongation or varying degrees of fatigue.

-(Are you asleep yet or can you bear some more?)
-So, when we walk, run or jump, we don’t do it just by using our calf.
-Actually, we do with our whole body.
-As surprising it may sound, almost every muscle is involved in running.
-Some contract, some stretch some remain unchanged but they all participate – from the biomechanical point of view – to locomotion.
+(Are you already asleep or can you stand it?)
+So when we walk, run or jump, we don’t just do it with our calf.
+In fact, we make the whole body.
+Surprisingly, almost every muscle is involved in running.
+Some contract, some stretch, some remain the same, but they are all involved – from a biomechanical point of view – before moving.

-So why does the calf is usually the one to get injured when running or playing tennis?
-Well, there are a lot of factors but mostly two are clearly associated with calf strains: age and previous injuries.
-This may seem initially mind-blowing.
-I asked myself, as you probably did: how about weight, height, gender, shoes etc?
-Well, as a recent systematic review performed by Green and Pizzari on calf muscle injuries showed, other factors “lack evidence of association” (Green & Pizzari, 2017).
-This does not mean that all other factors don’t count, only that they are not statistically relevant.
-In plain English, to each his own.
+So why does a calf usually get injured while running or playing tennis?
+Well, there are many factors, but basically two of them are clearly related to calf loads: age and previous injuries.
+At first, this may seem overwhelming.
+I asked myself, how did you probably do: what about weight, height, gender, shoes, etc.?
+Well, according to a recent systematic review by Green and Pizzari on calf muscle injuries, other factors “have no evidence of a connection” (Green & Pizzari, 2017).
+This does not mean that all other factors are not taken into account, just that they are not statistically significant.
+Simple English, each his own.

-So, as you grow older the risk of straining your calf while running is higher.
+Thus, with age, the risk of stress on the calf during the run increases.
 Fact.
-Why exactly is this happening is not completely clear.
-Most likely muscle fibers lose elasticity even if you train them.
-And again, we’re talking about the whole body, not just the gastrocnemius.
-Joints become more rigid, muscles less elastic, so we tend to strain them more.
-It makes sense: any machine – even one that has been perfectly maintained and oiled – gets less effective with age.
+Why this is so is not entirely clear.
+Muscle fibers are more likely to lose elasticity, even if you train them.
+Again, we are talking about the whole body, not just gastrocnemius.
+Joints become stiffer, muscles less elastic, so we tend to strain them more.
+It makes sense: any machine – even one that has been perfectly maintained and lubricated with oil – becomes less efficient with age.

 So what can be done?
-How can we prevent or at least minimize the risk of getting a strained calf?
-Well, what is everybody telling you to do before running, and basically before any physical training?
-Yep, STRETCH.
-What is nobody telling you, because they are unaware and it is also counterintuitive?
-STRENGTH TRAIN.
-Yes, you read correctly: strength training.
+How can we prevent or at least minimize the risk of getting a full calf?
+Well, what does everyone tell you before running, and mostly before any physical training?
+Yes, STRETCH.
+What does no one tell you because they don’t know, and it’s also unintuitive?
+TRIP OF FORCE.
+Yes, you read that right: strength training.

 In a massive review, assessing over 25 trials, over 26,000 participants and almost 3,500 injuries Lauersen (et. al) reached not one but two shocking conclusions (you might wanna sit down for this): Stretching is not beneficial when it comes to calf injuries.
 It may not harm but it does not help either, from a statistical point of view.